-When a background check on a prospective and/or current employee or tenant yields negative results, your next move seems obvious: Grab the next application and move on! ...
+When a background check on an applicant and/or current employee or tenant yields negative results, your next move seems obvious: Grab the next application and move on!
 Right?
 Not entirely.

 If your reason for deciding not to move forward in hiring or retaining this individual is related to information contained in their background screening report, you are bound by the FCRA (Fair Credit Reporting Act) to fulfill their adverse action letter obligations.
 Any time that landlords, employers, or lenders make use of a third-party CRA (Consumer Reporting Agency), they are required to remain compliant with the FCRA by delivering adverse action notifications correctly, and in a timely manner.

 As individuals who are presumably not well-versed in the regulations of financial institutions, you may be feeling some anxiety about your ability to handle these adverse action letter obligations.
 These notifications must be delivered to the recipient with specific information and in an appropriate time frame.
 To assist you in remaining in compliance with the FCRA, here are a few of the most common compliance violations related to adverse action.

 When sending Adverse Actions, timing is everything.